CleasbyCode/pdvzip/README.md

 For any other file type, Linux & Windows will rely on the operating system's set default method/application.
 Obviously, the compressed/embedded file needs to be compatible with the operating system you run it on.

-If the compressed/embedded file type is PowerShell, Python, Shell script or a Windows/Linux executable,
+If the embedded archive file type is PowerShell, Python, Shell script or a Windows/Linux executable,
 pdvzip will give you the option to provide command-line arguments for your file, if required.

 Make sure to enclose arguments containing spaces, such as file & directory names, within "quotation" marks.